ANSSI-FR/rust-guide/src/en/libraries.md

 <div class="reco" id="LIBS-VETTING-TRANSITIVE" type="Recommendation" title="Validation of Transitive Third-Party Dependencies">

-Each third-party dependency should be properly validated, and each validation should be tracked.
+Each third-party dependency SHOULD be properly validated, and each validation SHOULD be tracked.

 </div>